 - Whisk together the dry ingredients: flour, baking soda, salt, and hojicha powder.
 Set aside.

-- In a stand mixer bowl fitted with a paddle, add in the coconut oil and sugars. and beat until combined.
-Add in the non-dairy milk and vanilla and mix until combined.
+- In a large bowl, add in the melted coconut oil, cane sugar and brown sugar and beat until combined.
+Add in the non-dairy milk and vanilla extract and mix until combined.

-- Lower the speed and add in the flour gradually.
+- Pour the dry mixture into the coconut oil mixture and give it a mix with a spatula.
 Add in the espresso powder or ground up chocolate covered espresso beans.

-- Chill the mixture in the fridge for 30 minutes.
+- Chill the mixture in the fridge for approximately 30 minutes.

 - Bake for 8-10 minutes at 375°F/191°C. Remove from oven and carefully bang the pan to help the cookies spread a little further (optional).